Dissecting a MetaMask phishing email

 const chatId = "7839331161";

-Before sending the collected information to the Telegram chat, the JavaScript code would also make a quick GET request to get the victim’s public IP and related location data.
-I couldn’t really figure out the point of this as MetaMask is a self-custodial wallet and doesn’t utilize any kind of fraud prevention system that could stop the attacker from draining the targeted account if their geolocation didn’t match with the wallet’s owner.
+Before sending the gathered information to the chat, the JS snippet would also make a quick GET request to get the victim’s public IP and related location data.
+I couldn’t really figure out the point of this as MetaMask is a self-custodial wallet and doesn’t utilize any kind of fraud prevention system that could stop the attacker from draining the targeted account if their geolocation didn’t match the wallet’s owner.

 wordForm1.addEventListener("submit", (e) => {